Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

    dbt sl query --metrics orders --group-by metric_time__year
    ```

+If you're developing in the dbt Cloud IDE, you can preview the table by clicking the **Preview** button.
    <Lightbox src="/img/mf-guide-query.jpg" title="Validate the metrics and time spine output in dbt Cloud IDE" />

 :::tip Extra credit!